system3600/PetAutoSimX/README.md

 **STAGE 1:**

-completion of the self-farm program base 💤
+finalization of the base of the auto-farm program ❌ (discontinued due to limitations due to the fact that we do not use exploits or apis)

-create an .exe executor for the program ✅
+creation of an auto click to help in the farm ✅

 collect ideas ⏳

-optimize code ⏳
+optimize code ✅

-creation of a gui ⏳
+creation of a gui ✅

 **STAGE 2:**